rutgerrademaker/ansible-raspberry-pi/README.md

-# Ansible script to provision a raspberry Pi
+ddd# Ansible script to provision a raspberry Pi

 This is my first ansible project, it was created in order to learn a bit of ansible while configuring my new raspberry pi 5.
 While not tested, most likely this will work just as wel on older models.
 All services run in Docker (compose).